24

 7. Fairy Tale Horses and Golden Chariots

-In the stables, you can also see many of the royal chariots that have been used throughout the years, including the one used for King Frederik’s coronation.
+In the stables, you can also admire many of the historic royal chariots that have been used for special occasions and celebrations over the years, including the one used for King Frederik’s coronation in January 2024.

 Gold Chariot_Royal Stable.jpg